Mardin, Turkey - Travel

 Parks of Mardin

-Mardin is surrounded by quite a few sizable recreational areas.
 Probably the most important of them all is Mardin İli 80 Yıl Cumhuriyet Ormanı, a national forest.
-You can experience the city’s conservation efforts up close while simultaneously enjoying a scenic hike.
-And the best part is the magical view that overlooks kilometres of Mesopotamian landscape.
+You can experience the city’s conservation efforts up close while simultaneously enjoying a scenic Mesopotamian landscape.

-15 Temmuz Parkı is perfect if you have younger children.
+15 Temmuz Parkı is ideal for younger children.
 The colourful playground area will entertain your kids while you sit on the bench or take a walk around the park.

 Shopping in Mardin

-Besides local merchants’ businesses, bigger shopping centres are also readily available for you.
-Mardin AVM, Mardian Mall AVM and Emirgan Alisveris Merkezi are some of the more highly rated establishments you can browse through.
+Besides local merchants’ businesses, bigger shopping centres are also readily available for newcomers.
+Mardin AVM, Mardian Mall AVM and Emirgan Alisveris Merkezi are some of the more highly rated establishments to browse.

 Food in Mardin